Dane End: Local Business

 Convenience store Dane End Stores is located in Dane End.
 The Dane End Christmas Tree Farm sells a range of Christmas trees and Christmas-themed goods all time of year, providing trees for events other than Christmas.
+An example of a different event includes selling pumpkins at Halloween.
 The hamlet's only pub is The Boot, a gastropub.
+However the Boot has recently been shutdown and is now being converted into a nursery.